-In today’s competitive software market, companies are constantly racing to develop innovative features that engage, delight, and retain their users.
-All kinds of organizational resources, from engineering manpower to marketing budget, get allocated to feature development and release.
+The competitive software market encourages companies to develop innovative features that engage, delight, and retain their users.
+Companies allocate a range of organizational resources, from engineering manpower to marketing budget, to feature development and release.

-However, this rush to build new things and get them out the door often causes older features to fall by the wayside.
-It becomes very easy to sacrifice long-term, strategic gains for short-term profit.
-Plus, the breakneck pace of new feature releases means teams don’t have time to evaluate how existing features are being used (if they’re being used at all).
+The rush to build new things can leave existing features behind.
+Long-term, strategic gains are abandoned for short-term profit.
+Additionally, the pace at which new features are released means that teams don’t have time to evaluate how existing features are being used, or if they’re being used at all.

-By increasing feature adoption, you’re ensuring that the most important features in your application are being given the visibility and utilization that they deserve.
+By increasing feature adoption, you can ensure that the most important features in your application are visible and used by your customers.
+Positive business outcomes include:

-- Increase general awareness and adoption of new key features
+- Increase awareness and adoption of new features.

-- Reach a target number of end users that have adopted the use of a new feature
+- Reach a target number of end users that have adopted the new feature.

-- Uncover features that are rarely, if ever, utilized.
+- Uncover features that are rarely, if ever, used.

-Identify your features in need of increased adoption
+Step 1: Identify what features need increased adoption

 - What existing features represent the majority of clicks by our end users?